tombensve/About/README.md

 _CodeLicenseManager_ will be one of these!

-I will keep MarkdownDoc running as long as I can!

 I will start new projects for myself to play with to try keep my brain gooing!

 I will try to keep MarkdownDoc running as long as I can.